kartverket/skip.kartverket.no/blog/2024-07-26-20-teams-on-skip.md

 get to the cloud from a compliance point of view.

-If you asked me for any recommendations on how to get to the cloud as easily as possible, it would be to first get leadership buy-in.
-This is the most important thing, as it will make the next steps easier.
-After you've done this and got a competent platform team in place, you can start pushing for the cloud.
+If you asked me for any recommendations on how to get to the cloud as easily as possible, it would be to first get leadership buy-in across the organization.
+This is important, as it will make any large initiative like cloud migration easier.
+After this and a competent platform team is in place, you can start pushing for the cloud technologies and eventually cloud migration.
 Here you need to talk directly with the legal team, not via other people.
 Have representatives of the platform team sit down with the lawyers and talk through the risks and how to mitigate them.
 This is the only way you can combine the technical and legal aspects of this work.
 Working in silos and not talking to